la2050/archive/_projects/2016/setting-the-stage-developing-young-angelenos-as-community-volunteers-for-a-lifetime.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Partnering with 25 schools, Roots & Shoots will connect 750 diverse Los Angeles youth to communities using the R&S model and empower them to map their communities, identify local issues, implement a service campaign, and collaboratively celebrate successes.
+R&S will additionally recruit and train five youth leaders to model and inspire civic responsibility through outreach and community engagement.
+Finally, R&S will hold local community service events and a citywide celebration of service.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Rates of volunteerism"]